sudopluto/video-ideas/README.md

 - publish queue

 - editing
-    - xr1 video
     - dlna gnome + ps4 video

 - recording
-    - hyper x alloy orgins lube + foam
+    - obs studio wayland

 - selected
+    - mega guide for finances
+        - what is compounding
+        - flow chart
+        - really need to mesh out
+    - how long ive been using fedora
     - minecraft flatpak + mods
-    - advent of code codewalks
+    - kepubify
+    - what does the future of (desktop) linux look like
+        - wayland, flatpak, gnome and kde

 - on deck
+    - gmk mecha 01 alternatives
+    - how to buy from aliexpress
     - t480 fingerprint setup
-    - obs studio wayland
-    - how long ive been using fedora
     - shotcut basics
+    - advent of code codewalks
+    - mpv config & why you should use it
+    - why don't i play (multiplayer) games anymore

+- on hold
+    - hyper x alloy orgins lube + foam
+    - upgrading my old pc (series)
+        - aliexpress cpu cooler and fans
+        - aliexpress gpu
+        - nvme hacks w/ mobo
+        - putting it all together
+    - retroid game console
+    - ps classic hacks

 - linux
     - whats in my basrc + vimrc